obophenotype/cell-ontology/docs/editing_guidelines.md

 Non-CURIE values (e.g., URLs) are discouraged, but when used are also entered the same way, i.e., as a literal string with no Datatype selected.

-In cases where more than one CURIE is available for a resource, e.g., both a PMID and a doi are available, there is no preference for one over the other.
+In cases where more than one CURIE is available for a resource, either is acceptable, but using the more semantically specific identifier is recommended.
+For example, when both a PMID and a doi are available for a resource, using the PMID is recommended since it indicates the cross-reference points to a paper, as opposed to a doi which could point to any digital object.

 If the cross-reference is an ORCID, enter the ORCID as an IRI in the IRI field on the “IRI Editor” tab.